-Industrial waste come from industrial processes and aircraft cabin waste.
+Industrial waste come from industrial processes and aircraft cabin waste (including international catering waste : ICW).
 All waste is processed according to the existing local channels and in compliance with regulations.

 Waste from aircraft cabins and production is mostly incinerated.
 When incineration is not an option locally, this waste is buried or sent to landfill sites.